siortizh/siortizh/README.md

 # Hi there!
-I'm Sara Isabel Ortiz
+I'm Sara Isabel

 I'm a passionate Software/Systems Engineering student at EAFIT University.
 I love exploring the world of technology and coding